Iowa State Cyclones baseball

 Iowa State Cyclones baseball was the intercollegiate baseball program at Iowa State University in Ames, Iowa.
 The program existed from 1892 to 2001.
 Due to budget cuts, Iowa State athletic director Bruce Van De Velde announced the end of the baseball program on April 2, 2001.

 Iowa State's last game was a 17–4 loss to Oklahoma State in the Big 12 Tournament on May 18, 2001.

+Iowa State is one of just five "Power conference" teams to not have a baseball team, along with Colorado, Syracuse, Wisconsin and SMU.

+Iowa State in the NCAA Tournament

 Club baseball

 Since the fall of 2001, baseball at Iowa State has been played as a club sport in the National Club Baseball Association.

 Yearly record

 Final poll rankings

 This is a table of Iowa State's ranking in the Collegiate Baseball Division I Final Polls.

-NCAA Championship History

 First Team All-Americans

 This is a list of Iowa State American Baseball Coaches Association All-Americans.